fluidjeel/traffic-light-2025/project_implementation.md

 This strategy adapts the Scout/Sniper model for a much longer timeframe.

 After Market Close on the Last Trading Day of the Month (The "Scout" Mission):
 The Scout scans the monthly charts for the core pullback pattern.
-It applies quality filters (e.g., volume, trend) and generates a "Target List" valid for the entire next month.
+It applies quality filters and generates a "Target List" valid for the entire next month.

 During the Following Month (The "Sniper" Mission):
 The Sniper monitors the Target List intraday.
-Due to the long-term nature of the setup, it operates within an Adaptive Execution Window, typically ignoring the first few volatile days of the month and then monitoring for a set period (e.g., 15 trading days) for a breakout.
-When a breakout occurs, it is validated against the Conviction Engine.
+It operates within an Adaptive Execution Window, typically ignoring the first few volatile days of the month and then monitoring for a set period for a breakout, which is then validated against the Conviction Engine.

 Section 5: The Bias-Free Simulators & Core Engines 5.1.
 The Simulators simulator_daily_hybrid.py: The advanced simulator for the daily strategy.

 htf_simulator_advanced.py: The flagship simulator for the weekly HTF strategy.
+This script is now highly flexible, featuring toggleable modes for both the initial stop-loss (LOOKBACK vs. PERCENT) and the overall exit strategy (TRAILING vs. ATR_TARGET).

-simulator_monthly_advanced.py: The new, state-of-the-art simulator for the monthly strategy, featuring unique adaptations like a volatility-adjusted stop-loss and an adaptive execution window.
+simulator_monthly_advanced.py: The new, state-of-the-art simulator for the monthly strategy, featuring unique adaptations like a configurable stop-loss mode (ATR vs. PERCENT) and a custom profit-taking mode.

 5.2.
 The Advanced Conviction & Risk Engine
 This engine is a core component of all advanced simulators.
 It is a suite of bias-free, intraday filters used to validate entry signals.